 This blog is written by Mark Hicken.
 Mark is a consultant to the BC wine and liquor industry (see his business web sites here: Alca Intelligence Inc. + TTGV Advisors).
 Mark is a former lawyer (now retired from law practice).

 Mark has a B.A.
 (Honours) from UBC and a J.D. from Osgoode Hall Law School in Toronto.
-He is a member of the International Association of Wine Lawyers (Association Internationale des Juristes du Vin) and the American Society for Enology & Viticulture.
+He is a member of the American Society for Enology & Viticulture and is on the Board of Directors of both the international and Canadian sections of AIDV - the International Association of Wine Lawyers (Association International des Jurists du Droit de la Vigne et du Vin).
 He has also completed the Wine Executive Program at the University of California, Davis.
+Mark is the Past Chair of the Vancouver International Wine Festival and is currently a member of their Winery Selection Committee.

 In 2012, Mark appeared before the House of Commons Finance Committee as a witness in favour of Bill C-311 (the inter-provincial shipping law reform bill which became law in June 2012).
 In 2016, he appeared before the Standing Senate Committee on Banking, Trade and Commerce to discuss the issue of inter-provincial trade barriers and was quoted in their report "Tear Down These Barriers: Dismantling Canada's Internal Trade Barriers".